-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box. 🖂
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following box. ⊠

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box
+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \square
+If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company X Emerging growth company $\boxtimes$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. $\Box$

+CALCULATION OF REGISTRATION FEE

-If this Form is a post-effective amendment filed pursuant to Rule $462(d)$ registration statement number of the earlier effective registration statement for the earlier effective registration effectiv ing box and list the Securities Act Indicate by check mark whether the registrant is a large accelerated filer, an emerging growth company.
-See the definitions of "large accelerated filer, company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer \square Accelerated filer \square Emerging growth company \boxtimes Non-accelerated fil er⊠ S maller reporting com pany 🗵 If an emerging growth company, indicate by check mark if the registrant hanew or revised financial accounting standards provided pursuant to Section 7(a) n period for complyi ng with any CALCULATION OF R EGISTRATION FI EE Title of Each Class of Securities to be Registered Shares to be Registered (1) Proposed Maximum Aggregate Offering Price Per Share Proposed Maximum Aggregate Offering Price (1)(2) Amount of Registration Fee(3) common stock, par value \$0.0001 per share 27,483,350 \$20.74 \$570,004,679 \$52,839.43 Pursuant to Rule 416(a), there are also being registered an indeterminable number of additional securities as may be issued to prevent dilution resulting from share splits, share dividends or similar transactions.
-Consists of 27,483,350 shares of Common Stock registered for sale by the selling securityholders named in this registration statement or their permitted transferees.
-(3) Pursuant to Rule 457(c) under the Securities Act, and solely for the purpose of calculating the registration fee, the proposed maximum offering price per share is \$20.74, which is the average of the high and low prices of the Common Stock on December 20, 2021 on The New York Stock Exchange.
+Title of Each Class of Securities to be Registered Shares to be Registered (1) Proposed Maximum Aggregate Offering Price Per Share Proposed Maximum Aggregate Offering Price (1)(2) Amount of Registration Fee (3) common stock, par value \$0.0001 per share 27,483,350 \$ 20.74 \$ 570,004,679 \$ 52,839.43

+- Pursuant to Rule 416(a), there are also being registered an indeterminable number of additional securities as may be issued to prevent dilution resulting from share splits, share dividends or similar transactions. - Consists of 27,483,350 shares of Common Stock registered for sale by the selling securityholders named in this registration statement or their permitted (2) - The registrant previously paid this amount in connection with a prior filing of this registration statement.

 The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until this Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to Section 8(a), may determine.

-The information in this preliminary

-SUBJECT TO COMPLETION, DATED DECEMBER 22, 2021
+SUBJECT TO COMPLETION, DATED JANUARY 3, 2022

-CADRE HOLDINGS, INC. (a Delaware corporation)
+(a Delaware corporation)

+27,483,350 Shares

-27,483,350 Shares Common Stock
+Common Stock